Surplus women: World War II

 World War II led to more job opportunities for women.
-Women were able to use their specific skill sets in the work force.
 Some women used their geographical skills and training to create accurate maps during wartime.
 These women were embraced in the workforce for having such talents.
 After the Second World War there was a closure of wartime nurseries (Morelli 68).
 This became an obstacle for working mothers or mothers who wanted to work.
-The closure of these nurseries expressed the government’s support of women staying at home and leading a domestic life.
+The closure of these nurseries expressed the government's support of women staying at home and leading a domestic life.
 This government decision had little effect on working mothers because they used other means of childcare.
-Children would be left with family during the day or at the neighbor’s house.
+Children would be left with family during the day or at the neighbor's house.
 Women still experienced low wages and high unemployment.
 This was due to the ongoing labour shortage in the 1950s.
 Their employers in the workforce were also continually discriminating against women.
 Women in the workforce were sometimes viewed as neglecting their motherly duties.
 Societal pressure was on for women to conform to certain norms when it came to being the proper mother or wife, this could be interpreted as women choosing not to pursue a working career.
 After the Second World War more women were married with children compared to the First World War, decades earlier.

 Government response

 The British government viewed emigration as a solution to several social issues caused by the war and preceding century.
 An emigration bill in 1918 established the Government Emigration Committee, which was quickly renamed the Overseas Settlement Committee.
 The act aimed to organise pre-existing emigration societies – volunteer organisations, often operated by society women, set up to assist with emigration to the colonies.

-In 1919 the committee hosted a conference on Women's emigration, which led to the creation of the Society for the Oversea Settlement of British Women.
+In 1919 the committee hosted a conference on women's emigration, which led to the creation of the Society for the Oversea Settlement of British Women.
 Essentially the women's department of the Overseas Settlement Committee, it received an annual budget of £5,000.

 The SOSBW had panels devoted regions (Africa, Canada, Australia, New Zealand) and career sectors (such as nursing, training and agriculture).